 A critical success factor for a timber business is having robust markets for all species and products present on its land base.
+Timberlands provide fibre for diverse solid and manufactured wood applications as well as energy production, the demand for which is naturally linked to population and economic growth.
 Acadian works with its customers to develop markets for all of its products in order to utilize its resource to the maximum economic benefit and Acadian continues to seek new markets for its products.